dalerxli/IF-DDA/README.md

 -Optical torque
 -Near field

-The two branches of the code.
+There is two branches for the code.
 One with FFTE (fast Fourier transform in the east) and one in parallel (openmp) with FFTW (fast Fourier transform in the west).
 For the version with openmp you should know how to play with ulimit and fix the number of processor...